Numann-Malik/Auto-Insurance-Claims/README.md

 We analyzed behavioral data for the customers of a car insurance company.
 The goal was to identify key factors that are more likely to lead a customer to filing an insurance claim (e.g. for an accident).
 Our stakeholder would want to determine in particular, which customers are more accident prone and hence likely to file a claim, and hence either raise their premiums or consider denying them coverage (so as to maximize their profits or minimize their losses).

 ## Technical Objectives
-After appropristely cleaning and preprocessing the dataset, we employed several models:
+After appropriately cleaning and preprocessing the dataset, we employed several models:
 - Decision Tree Classification
 - Random Forest Classification
 - K-Nearest Neighbors Algorithm (plus Principal Component Analysis)